bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_intro Introduction %}

-The Lighthouse positioning system uses the SteamVR Base stations of Valve Inc. and the Lighthouse deck on the Crazyflie.
+The Lighthouse positioning system uses the SteamVR Base stations of Valve Inc. and the Lighthouse deck on the Crazyflie<sup>®</sup>.
 With this system, the Crazyflie can estimate its own X, Y and Z in a global coordinate system.

 This tutorial is also available as a [video](https://www.youtube.com/watch?v=DCEHht72B08).